 4. Peanut Ball Bridge

-Utilizing the peanut ball as a dynamic support during bridging exercise is a fantastic way to challenge lower extremity & trunk musculature.
-We also promote full weight bearing through feet, which is especially great for children who present with toe walking providing additional proprioceptive input through lower extremity joints!
+Utilizing the Peanut Ball as a dynamic support during bridging exercise is a fantastic way to challenge lower extremity & trunk musculature.
+We can promote full weight bearing through feet, which is especially great for children who present with toe walking, providing additional proprioceptive input through lower extremity joints!

 5. Dynamic Sit to Stand